edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/submitting.md

 * How to manipulate objects in a computer graphics program.
 * How to build and share your first virtual world.

 Stay tuned for more projects from TechStart.
 We'll soon add projects that let you use code to create interactive and more customized worlds!
+Don't want to wait?
+Check out [tutorials built by the Vizor team.](http://blog.vizor.io/tag/tutorials/)

 <div class="alert_yellow">
   <div style="text-align:center">